 The main difference between 403(b) and 401(k) accounts is that 401(k)s are offered by for-profit businesses and 403(b)s are only available to employees of:

-• Churches or associations of churches
+• hurches or associations of churches

 • Tax-exempt 501(c)(3) charitable organizations

-Early withdrawals
+Early Withdrawals

-Contribution limits and rules
+Contribution Limits and Rules

 There are also some different contribution rules for 403(b) accounts.
-The cap for 2021 and 2022 is the same as it is for a 401(k): $19,500 for 2021, and $20,500 for 2022.
-And if you’re 50 or older you can also make an additional catch-up contribution of up to $6,500.
+The cap for a 403(b) is the same as it is for a 401(k): $23,000 in 2024 and $22,500 in 2023.
+And if you’re 50 or older you can also make an additional catch-up contribution of up to $7,500 in 2024 and 2023.

-• $15,000, reduced by the amount of employee contributions made in prior years
+• $15,000, reduced by the amount of employee contributions made in prior years because of this rule

 • $5,000, times the number of years of service, minus the employee’s total contributions from previous years